onzfonz/comp227/src/content/6/en/part6d.md

 You can run screenshot regression tests on that page.

 Abramov mentions the term [higher-order component](https://reactjs.org/docs/higher-order-components.html).
-The `Notes` component is an example of a regular component, whereas the `connect` method provided by React-Redux is an example of a **high-order component**.
+The `Tasks` component is an example of a regular component, whereas the `connect` method provided by React-Redux is an example of a **high-order component**.
 Essentially, a higher-order component is a function that accepts a "regular" component as its parameter, which then returns a new "regular" component as its return value.

 Higher-order components, or HOCs, are a way of defining generic functionality that can be applied to components.